pingidentity/pingidentity-devops-getting-started/docs/docker-images/ldap-sdk-tools/README.md

----
-title: Ping Identity DevOps Docker Image - `ldap-sdk-tools`
----

 # Ping Identity Docker Image - `ldap-sdk-tools`

-This docker image provides an alpine image with the LDAP Client SDK tools to be used against other PingDirectory instances.
+This docker image provides an apine image with the LDAP Client SDK tools to be used against other PingDirectory instances.

 ## Related Docker Images